 Definition of Legislative Council

 Legislative Council or otherwise called as Vidhan Parishad is the permanent body, which operates at the state level, as Rajya Sabha works at the central level.
-It is present in only five states of India, which are Uttar Pradesh, Bihar, Maharashtra, Karnataka and Jammu & Kashmir.
+It is present in only seven states of India, which are Uttar Pradesh, Bihar, Maharashtra, Karnataka, Andhra Pradesh, Telangana and Jammu & Kashmir.

-The Council is created when Legislative Assembly of the state passes a resolution by a two-thirds majority of members, who are present and voting in the State Assembly regarding the formation of the Legislative Council in the state and sends the same to the Parliament.
-Likewise, the Council can be abolished in the state, by passing a resolution and sending it to the Parliament.
-After which the Parliament the Council of the concerned state is abolished by passing the resolution.
+The Council is created or abolished when the Legislative Assembly of the state passes a resolution by two-thirds majority of members, who are present and voting in the State Assembly for the same and then request the Parliament to create or abolish the legislative council.

 The maximum number of members in the Parishad, should not be more than one-third of the members of the Vidhan Sabha, but the minimum number of members should be 40.
 The tenure of the members is six years.
 After every two years, 33.33% of its members retire.